suffolklibraries/lgc/content/collections/events/amazing-animals-18-08.md

     content:
       -
         type: text
-        text: 'There will be a range of animals, which may include a Japanese rat snake, Berber Skink, Asian forest scorpion, Indian star tortoise, Indonesian frilled dragon, Halmahera blue-tongued skink, Syrian hamster, chickens, giant Asian praying mantis, orchid mantis, leaf insects, and lesser bamboo rat.
+        text: 'There will be a range of animals, which could include a bearded dragon, Ackie monitor lizard, Fiji banded iguana, bread python, crested gecko, green tree frogs, sugar gliders, budgies, kakarikis, and red-eyed crocodile skinks.
 Nine animals will be chosen depending on how happy they are on the morning.'
   -
     type: paragraph
     attrs: